2018 has finally come to an end and honestly, all I can think is “thank goodness” because this has not been a great year.

 I have plans to crank up my writing next year and once we move house this should make things so much better.

-I didn’t get chance to do NaNoWriMo this year but I am planning on doing the 85K Challenge again, that starts in January.
+I didn’t get a chance to do NaNoWriMo this year but I am planning on doing the 85K Challenge again, that starts in January.

 So I’ve been planning which novel I want to write during this challenge.